User37som/libbitcoin/bx-stealth-address-encode.md

 hfFGUXFPKkQ5M6LC6aEUKMsURdhw93bUdYdacEtBA8XttLv7evZkira2i
 ```

-> Notice that the stealth address remains unchanged when the spend key is explicitly the same as the scan key.
+> Notice that the stealth address remains unchanged when the only spend key is explicitly the same as the scan key.

 ### Example 3
 scan key and additional spend key